-The Noise Compatibility Program (NCP) at DTW combines the existing approved Part 150 Noise Compatibility Plan with Air Traffic Control Tower (ATCT) requirements to ensure the safe and expeditious handling of air traffic.
-While safety is paramount to any ATC operation, noise sensitivity to the surrounding communities is also of key importance in airport operations.
+The Noise Compatibility Plan (NCP) at DTW combines the existing approved Part 150 Noise Compatibility Plan with Air Traffic Control Tower (ATCT) requirements to ensure the safe and expeditious handling of air traffic.
+While safety is paramount to any aircraft operation, noise sensitivity to the surrounding communities is also of key importance in airport operations.

 Flight Procedures/Runway Use